 For that purpose, you need to contain wholesome knowledge about content writing and copywriting.
-In this blog, we are going to provide you with the answers to these two questions such as:
+In this blog, I am going to provide you with the answers to these two questions such as:

 - How can you change your career from a content writer to a copywriter?

 - What are the differences between content writing and copywriting?

 Content writing is a method of writing where they provide full-fledged valuable information to their audiences.
 When readers are stuck in any type of problem, they try to find solutions on the internet.